ceejbot/galls-law/webrebels.md

 # [fit] showed us hot spots
 # [fit] even without splitting the monolith

-^ First we discovered that serving tarballs was making couchdb melt.
+^ Load on any one part can be characterized, because you've separated it.
+This was our biggest win: we identified the hot spots this way.
+First we discovered that serving tarballs was making couchdb melt.
 Later on we split out cli search & observed it was a disaster.
 We rewrote it last week.

 ---